viher3/nottes-backend/Readme.md

 Nottes is a web app where you can save text notes, links and files.
 It's easy to use and Open Source.

-Backend is built with Symfony 4 and the Front-End with Angular 5.
+Backend is built with Symfony 4 and the Frontend with Angular 5.

 ## Screenshots